idiosyncraticNerd/idiosyncraticNerd/README.md

 <h3>$\text{\color{#cd1018}BYI}$

-i try not to be try but i usually am,,, srry.
+i try not to be dry but i usually am,,, srry. i am also dyslexic so my sentences may be confusing at times

 $\text{\color{#cd1018}꒰:}$ $\text{\color{#583fa8}Online}$ $\text{\color{#cd1018}-}$ $\text{\color{#583fa8}Usally for when I'm laying with friends,, feel free to talk me still though !!}$